jacxhanx/PersuasionNLPTools/README.md

 ## Overview
 This repository provides tools for checking the format conformity of submissions and evaluating predictions against gold-standard labels for the [Shared Task on the Detection and Classification of Persuasion Techniques in Texts for Slavic Languages](https://bsnlp.cs.helsinki.fi/shared-task.html), part of the [SNLP 2025 Workshop](https://bsnlp.cs.helsinki.fi/index.html) that is going to be held in conjunction with the [ACL 2025 Conference](https://2025.aclweb.org/).

+The tools in this repository are provided to support task participants in verifying submission formats and evaluating the detection and classification of persuasion techniques for this shared task.

 It includes two main scripts:
 - `conformity_checker.py` – Ensures submission files are correctly formatted.